American three-toed woodpecker: Breeding

 The breeding habitat is coniferous forests across western Canada, Alaska and the western and extreme northeastern United States.
 It has also been seen in Michigan's upper peninsula, and has been recorded breeding in the extreme north of Wisconsin and Minnesota on extremely rare occasions.
 The female lays 3 to 7 but most often 4 eggs in a nest cavity in a dead conifer or sometimes a live tree or pole.
 The pair excavates a new nest each year.
-Three-toed woodpeckers rely on disturbed, old-growth forests and are strongly associated with active spruce beetle infestations, with beetle-infested trees being important for the woodpeckers and other species that depend on the cavities they excavate.
+American three-toed woodpeckers rely on disturbed, old-growth forests and are strongly associated with active spruce beetle infestations, with beetle-infested trees being important for the woodpeckers and other species that depend on the cavities they excavate.

 Movements and foraging

 This bird is normally a permanent resident, but northern birds may move south and birds at high elevations may move to lower levels in winter.
-Three-toed woodpeckers forage on conifers in search of wood-boring beetle larvae or other insects.
+American three-toed woodpeckers forage on conifers in search of wood-boring beetle larvae or other insects.
 They may also eat fruit and tree sap.
 These birds often move into areas with large numbers of insect-infested trees, often following a forest fire or flooding.
 This bird is likely to give way to the black-backed woodpecker where the two species compete for habitat.